Archive for January, 2006

 Dirt Road by DJ Funken Wagnalls feat.
 Cottonmouth

-Published by Brian under Cottonmouth, mp3, music
+Published by Brian under mp3, music

 Dirt road through a forestDirt Road” is probably my favorite of the many songs Cotton and I wrote together.
 It’s folk rap.
 Cotton based the lyrics on the old Robert Johnson “Crossroads” legend: a guy goes down to the crossroads, meets the devil, and sells his soul for talent.
 Like everything we wrote and recorded together, this was done on desktop equipment.
 The guitar I’m playing is Cotton’s beat, no-name acoustic with a cheap pick-up.
 Cotton blew some harmonica riffs.
 When we released this tune it got a lot of airplay on KUOI, Moscow, Idaho, thanks to a couple DJs there.
 The image for this post is by M. O. Hammond and is called “Dirt road through a forest,” 1896.